ark-lang/ark-docs/pointers.md

 A reference to something is denoted with the address-of operator `&`.
 This is expected to be stored in a reference type `&T = &xyz;`.
 However, this reference will follow the rules of ownership, i.e. in this case a constant reference that cannot be mutated, and must also not outlive the referrers lifetime.
+To avoid this we can cast the reference to a pointer,

 ```
 x: int = 5;